 What Role Do Implantable Devices Play in Epilepsy Treatment?

 When epilepsy isn't being controlled by medication and surgery isn't an option, we turn to devices.
-There's one on the market now: the vagus nerve stimulator (VNS).
-In about a quarter of the patients who get it, there's a substantial reduction in the number of seizures.
-It's certainly a low-risk procedure.
+There are two on the market now:

 How Does the Vagus Nerve Stimulator Work?

 VNS therapy works by sending an electrical pulse to the vagus nerve in the neck.
 It's not clear how VNS therapy stops seizures, but it's believed that the device blocks certain brain impulses that direct the body to start a seizure.